squidgetx/synplay/README.md

 - libsndfile
 - libportaudio
+- boost
+- asio (*vendored*)

+These dependencies are available on `apt`, `dnf`, or the `brew` package manager.

 JACK
 ====

 By default, this program attempts to use JACK, a low latency audio layer.
-Please be sure to start JACK with a default sample rate of 44.1kHZ! ex: `jackd -d alsa -r 44100`
+Please be sure to start JACK with a default sample rate of 44.1kHZ! ex: `jackd -d alsa -r 44100`.